jforrestcollier/Texas_Crime_Analysis/README.md

 •	Murder was the highest-sentencing crime in Texas.
 Murder sentences in five counties containing the major cities: Harris (Houston), Dallas (Dallas), Tarrant (Fort Worth), Bexar (San Antonio), and Travis (Austin) counties were evaluated.
 The average murder sentence in Texas is 56 years, and Harris, Dallas and Tarrant county are all above that state average at 58.8, 57.2 and 58.1, respectively.
 Bexar and Travis are below the state average at 49.8 and 54.
 When comparing the number of murder offenses for each county with the average sentence, Bexar county has a high number of offenses (1,272) and a lower-than-average sentence rate.
 Tarrant county only has 983 murder offenses but has an above average sentence rate at 58.1 years.

 - Question 3
+•	The top 10 counties by prisoner population from database are: Harris, Dallas, Tarrant, Bexar, McLennan, Montgomery, Travis, Smith, El Paso, and Hidalgo counties.
+•	The top 10 offences by inmate counts are: Sexual Assault, Assault, Robbery, Drugs, Murder, Burglary, Alcohol Incidents, Evading Arrest, Weapon Related, and Theft.
+•	Prisoners under 20 years of age (precisely 15 to 19 years old) and up to 30 years old, were most in prison for robbery.
+For prisoners 31 to 40 years old, they are most 	in prison for drugs or drug related offences, but from ages 41 to 90 years of age, they are most in prison for sexual assault.
+•	Almost 95% of inmates in the Texas prison system are male, incarcerated mostly for robbery, sexual assault, and murder.
+Harris County has the most male inmates
+•	As a percentage of county population, McLennan county has over 4 percent of its population incarcerated mostly for sexual assault and drugs.
+Of these, those between 25 	to 44 years old make up over 2 percent by county population ratio.
+Smith county is close second with almost 4 percent of the county population, mostly in for drugs and 	assault.
+Of these, inmates between 25 to 44 years of age are about 1.8% of Smith County population for that age category.
 - Question 4
 •	The majority of the counties adjacent to metroplex locations and further out had drug related crimes as their primary offense.
 The counties with the metroplex locations 	have crimes against a person as their primary offense.
 •	Also noted, there is an interesting trend identified in the heat map that only presented Offense ratios per 1,000 and did not filter for population bin.
 The majority (6 	out of 10) of the counties listed in the table fall along or near either US 287 going from Fort Worth to Amarillo or US 281 going from San Antonio to Wichita Falls.
 US 	281 and US 287 meet in Wichita Falls.
 Four of the counties are listed for Drug related charges and 2 are listed for Assault.
 Kerr county is just northwest of San 		Antonio and if included in the count it would make 7 out if 10 counties from the table in the general location discussion.